Al-Qalamoun: Buildings

-In Al-Qalamoun there exists an old mosque known as the Bahr Mosque (mosque of the sea).
+In Al-Qalamoun there exists an old mosque known as the mosque of the sea "جامِع ٱلبَحْر".
 As circulated among the citizens of the town, the mosque dates back to about 800 years ago.
 This is ascertained by a three-line tablet pasted on the wall besides the pulpit (527 A.H./1132 C.E.).
 This date coincides with the time during which Tripoli was under the Crusaders' rule.
 The mosque was restored by Sheikh Ali al-Baghdadi (d.
 1192 A.H./1778 C.E.).
 The mosque is composed of two large halls.
 It was constructed using sandstone, as in the case of the mosques in Tripoli.
 The upper side of the wall has adorned cornices and above the mosque is a new minaret.

-South from the Bahr Mosque is the Ayn el-Jami'i prayer house.
+South from the mosque of the sea is the Ayn el-Jami'i prayer house.
 As circulated among the citizens of the city, the mosque dates back to the Crusaders.
 Muslims constructed this place near a water source, then it developed into a prayer house, then became the Ayn Mosque.
 A charitable association transformed the mosque into a theological school.